VRConservation/neca_jpa/jpa.md

 ## Collaborative Finance
 Collaborative finance is a conservation finance strategy that involves cooperative interaction between individual project developers, stakeholders, and finance providers ([Russell and Odefey 2024](https://confinance.info)).
 This process may or may not include traditional financial institutions.[^collabo] The term can be broadened to include finance developed through the fair and equitable participation of stakeholders in a region, landscape, or watershed, addressing natural resource and infrastructure management needs, and utilizing multiple forms of funding, from public grants to private investment.
 Finance approaches may include outcomes-based finance models such as environmental impact bonds.

+As noted in the temporal adoption section, the challenge of new finance options vs. more traditional approaches is, simply put, they're new.
+As a result, more conservative controllers, accountants, and similar financial managers at any organization will be resistant to implementing new, unproven ways to generate income.
+As a result, it may be best to start strong with traditional approaches and gradually test new approaches.
+Feasibility studies may also help introduce collaborative finance and new approaches.
+However, there are examples of established and successful impact finance bonds on the North Yuba River to point to when creating more novel funding streams.

 [^collabo]: See [collaborative finance](collaborativefinance.org) for more information.